adfinis/adfinis-rclone-mgr/README.md

    ```
 2. Open the provided URL in your browser to configure Google Drive mounts.
 3. Follow the on-screen instructions to log in, select drives, and generate configurations.
-4. Use the Nautilus context menu to open files directly in Google Drive.
+4. Use the Nautilus context menu to open files directly in Google Drive or to copy files and folders between Google Drives using the special "Copy on Google Drive" action.

 ### Managing Mounts